farmio/StarTrack/README.md

 ##Disclaimer

-This is my very first Python project and my first project on GitHub.
+This is my very first Python project and my first project with git.
 I'm trying to advance in both as this project progresses.